 Rim locks are surface locks about 150mm by 100mm that are attached to the inside of the door.
-This type of lock does not provide a high level of security, due to the fact that it has only 1 or 2 levers.
-For this reason it is mostly used on internal doors.
-In the past these locks were more commonly used, especially where the front door was too thin to accommodate a mortice lock, which provides much more security than the rim lock.
+This type of lock does not provide a high level of security, because it has only 1 or 2 levers.
+For this reason, it is mostly used on internal doors.
+In the past, these locks were more commonly used, especially where the front door was too thin to accommodate a mortice lock, which provides much more security than the rim lock.
 With a mortice lock, the lock is installed inside a pocket in the door.

 It must be stressed that rim locks are not approved by insurance companies when used alone on an external door, because this type of lock is screwed on the door and can be easily forced off by a burglar.
 It also typically uses a skeleton key.
-If you do want to install a rim lock on an external door, any Edgware locksmith will advise to fit it in conjunction with an insurance approved BS3621 lock for best security.
-This can be a a sash lock or a night latch.
-Both of these locks are fixed on the door and not morticed into it, providing better security when put on a door too thin to take a five lever mortice lock.
+If you do want to install a rim lock on an external door, any Tone Locksmiths of Edgware will advise you to fit it in conjunction with an insurance-approved BS3621 lock for best security.
+This can be a sash lock or a night latch.
+Both of these locks are fixed on the door and not morticed into it, providing better security when put on a door too thin to take a five-lever mortice lock.

 Our Barnet locksmiths are happy to answer any questions you have about rim locks or any other types of locks.